 In Year 2, you will deepen your understanding of human behaviour by studying issues and debates in psychology, where you will learn about the fascinating tendencies of human behaviour.

-You will also study three further topics: Cognition & development, schizophrenia and forensic psychology, where you can discover more about psychological concepts and ethical issues.
+You will also study three further topics: Gender, schizophrenia and forensic psychology, where you can discover more about psychological concepts and ethical issues.
 There will also be additional content in the second part of biopsychology and research methods.

 A-Level Psychology follows the AQA syllabus.